 What is cryptocurrency?

 At a very basic level, cryptocurrency is an internet-based medium of exchange.
-In other words, it’s a type of digital money that you can trade.
+In other words, it’s a type of digital money that can be traded.

-It’s decentralised, which means it’s not run by a central authority.
-It operates on a peer-to-peer network instead.
+It’s decentralised, which means it’s not run by a central authority (like a bank or government).
+Instead it operates on a peer-to-peer network, whereby records of cryptocurrency ownership and transactions sit on blockchain technology.

 As well as being decentralised and secure, cryptocurrency is private – all transactions are publicly recorded but the traders themselves are not and remain anonymous.
-It’s for this reason that cryptocurrency’s origins lie in the trading of weapons, drugs etc.
+It’s for this reason that cryptocurrency is widespread in the trading of weapons, drugs etc.

 The language of cryptocurrency